akk988/azure_webapp_iot02/README.md

 (x do it in the consol) az webapp config appsettings set -n <your web app name> -g <your resource group name> --settings EventHubConsumerGroup=<your consumer group> (x do it in the consol) IotHubConnectionString="<your IoT hub connection string>"
-(x do it in the consol) az webapp config set -n <your web app name> -g <your resource group name> --web-sockets-enabled true (x do it in the consol) az webapp update -n <your web app name> -g <your resource group name> --https-only true
+(x do it in the consol) az webapp config set -n <your web app name> -g <your resource group name> --web-sockets-enabled true (x do it in the consol) az webapp update -n <your web app name> -g <your resource group name> --https-only true Select Settings | Configuration
+Select Application settings and add key/value pairs for:
+Add IotHubConnectionString (not the device connection string!!!!) and the corresponding value.

-az webapp deployment user set --user-name dwa --password az webapp deployment source config-local-git --name kl-webapp --resource-group TH432KL_HDIC
+Add EventHubConsumerGroup and the corresponding value. az webapp deployment user set --user-name dwa --password az webapp deployment source config-local-git --name kl-webapp --resource-group TH432KL_HDIC